Sahara Desert Weather

 What Most Guides Get Wrong About Winter in the Sahara

-The typical advice is “winter is mild and perfect.”
-That’s only half true.
-Days are indeed comfortable, but the cold at night is a dry, penetrating cold that standard sleeping bags often can’t handle.
+The standard advice is “winter is mild and perfect for visiting.”
+That is only half true.
+Days are genuinely comfortable, but the cold at night is a dry, penetrating cold that standard sleeping bags often cannot handle.
 Luxury desert camps provide heavy blankets and sometimes heated tents, but mid-range camps may only offer thin bedding.
-Always ask about nighttime bedding if traveling December through February.
-The temperature gap between 3 PM and 3 AM can exceed 20°C (36°F), and most travelers pack for the pleasant day, not the harsh night.
+Always ask specifically about nighttime bedding when booking for December through February.
+Our guide to desert camp facilities breaks down what each tier actually provides so you can compare before you commit.

-Shoulder month nights offer the sweet spot: a comfortable 12°C to 18°C (54°F to 64°F) range, perfect for stargazing without shivering or sweating.
-Wind is the hidden variable that data sheets don’t capture.
-A light breeze on a 15°C night can make it feel like 5°C because there’s zero humidity to hold warmth against your skin.
-Place your closed-toe shoes inside your tent at night.
-Waking up to find scorpions sheltering in warm footwear, or shoes so stiff from cold you can’t put them on, is entirely avoidable with this simple habit.
+Shoulder month nights offer the sweet spot: 12°C to 18°C (54°F to 64°F), comfortable for hours of stargazing.
+Wind is the hidden variable that temperature charts never capture.
+A light breeze on a 15°C night can feel like 5°C because there is zero humidity to hold warmth against your skin.

-Morocco Sandstorm Season: Myths & Preparedness
+Morocco Sandstorm Season: Myths and Real Preparedness

 How Local Guides Handle Sandstorms